kadaan/systemd-docker/README.md

 # Repository history and credits
 - the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).
 The motivation is explained in this [Docker issue #6791](https://github.com/docker/docker/issues/6791) and this [mailing list thread](https://groups.google.com/d/topic/coreos-dev/wf7G6rA7Bf4/discussion).
-- [@agend07](https://github.com/agend07) and co-contributors fixed outdated dependancies and did a first clean-up
+- [@agend07](https://github.com/agend07/systemd-docker) and co-contributors fixed outdated dependancies and did a first clean-up
+- [@dontsetse](https://github.com/dontsetse/systemd-docker) made a bunch of improvements in 2018
 - [@embtom](https://github.com/embtom/systemd-docker) removed all outdated and broken elements and created a new compilation docker container
 - various develops have contributed numerous improvements
 - I have refactored the project into smaller files and added health check to sd_notify integration